-This quick and easy Honeycrisp Applesauce is perfect for fall, and is delicious either hot or cold!
+This quick and easy tutorial on How to Make Applesauce features a recipe for Honeycrisp Applesauce!
+It’s perfect for fall, and is delicious either hot or cold!

 Every fall, I become obsessed.
 With what?
 With apples.
 In particular– my all-time favorite, the Honeycrisp apple.
 These beauties may be my favorite fruit on the planet, but most of the year they are just ridiculously expensive.
 True, sometimes I buy them anyway (because I just can’t help myself!), but they’re pricey enough that I restrain myself (a little bit).

 For a couple of magical months in the fall, however, Honeycrisp apples are PLENTIFUL, and that means that the price drops a little bit!
 (In fact, for a few weeks each year, these gorgeous apples show up at Aldi’s for $2-$4 per bag!)

 I celebrate during those months by making all the apple-related food I can.
 (And also, of course, by simply eating a ridiculous amount of apples raw.
 Get into my mouth, apples!)